Notes on the Geography of Belgium: Historic Bruges

 Most of the city's many bridges are fixed, but not all.

 Baedeker in 1905 has a nice description of the city's economic importance in the 13th and 14th centuries.
 "Factories, or privileged trading companies, from seventeen different kingdoms, had settled in Bruges; twenty foreign consuls resided within its walls; and inhabitants of remote districts, of which the very names were almost unknown, visited the renowned city every year."
 Here's an example, so modified that its original purpose is hard to see.

 Come around to the other side of the building, however, and above the entrance to what is now a hotel you find a double-eagle, the emblem of the Oosterlingenhuis ("House of the Orientals").
 This was the warehouse of the German Hanse.
 Until 1553, when it moved to Antwerp, German merchants used this station to collect eastbound cloth and leather.
 West-bound commodities came here, too.
-Drawn from places like Novgorod and Bergen, they included wine and beer, fish, salt, spices, and honey.
+Drawn from places like Novgorod and Bergen, the products included wine and beer, fish, salt, spices, and honey.

-The Spanish were represented in Bruges.
 A Best Western hotel marks the Eiermarkt, where during the 16th century merchants from Navarre supplied wool to local weavers.
 It was an industry already in decline.